realworldocaml/book/book/parsing-with-ocamllex-and-menhir/README.md

 third-party solutions to handling Unicode, with varying degrees of flexibility and complexity:

-- [Camomile](https://github.com/yoriyuki/Camomile) supports the full spectrum of Unicode character types, conversion from around 200 encodings, and collation and locale-sensitive case mappings.

-- [sedlex](https://github.com/ocaml-community/sedlex) is a lexer generator for Unicode that can serve as a Unicode-aware replacement for `ocamllex`.

 - [Uutf](http://erratique.ch/software/uutf) is a nonblocking streaming
   Unicode codec for OCaml, available as a standalone library.
 It is accompanied by the [Uunf](http://erratique.ch/software/uunf) text